Study of two-spin entanglement in singlet states: Resonating-valence-bond picture

 \section{Resonating-valence-bond picture}

-The construction of our entangled maximal $E^2_v$ states that form the ground states of IIRHM can be visualized by using a RVB picture.
-Our maximal $E^2_v$ states can be regarded as a new class of RVB states made of homogenized superposition of isotropic $S_T =0$ valence bond states.
-We will now compare the entanglement properties of our RVB states and the general RVB states $|\Psi\rangle_{\rm rvb}$ of Ref. \onlinecite{sen} given below:
+Our maximal $E^2_v$ states, that form the ground states of IRHM, are a new class of RVB states made of homogenized superposition of VB states.
+We will now compare the entanglement properties of our RVB states and the general RVB states $|\Psi\rangle_{\rm rvb}$ of Ref. \cite{sen} given below: